-See - this is NOT hard!
-Like an artist painting a beautiful picture, you choose your 'colors' from the repertoire of crops which will best address your needs, your situation, and your window of opportunity and then as we always say, "inch by inch, row by row, we're gonna make this cover-crop grow!"
+Like an artist painting a beautiful picture, you choose your 'colors' from the repertoire of crops which will best suit your needs, your situation, and your window of opportunity and then as we always say, "inch by inch, row by row, we're gonna make this cover-crop grow!"

-But for right now, please look up from all the work really see the joy of pigs on pasture, the long rows of corn tasseling, the plump chickens in their movable pens, the smells of fresh hay and pungent silage, moist grain and summer morning air, the greenest greens, the golden grains, the rich dark earth, the bluest sky, the juiciest tomato, the eyes and tired backs of the family and friends who accompany us on this wonderful, challenging adventure.
+But for right now, today, please look up from all the work and see the joy of pigs on pasture, the long rows of corn tasseling, the plump chickens in their movable pens, the smells of fresh hay and pungent silage, moist grain and summer morning air, the greenest greens, the golden grains, the rich dark earth, the bluest sky, the juiciest tomato, the eyes and tired backs of the family and friends who accompany us on this wonderful, challenging adventure.

-Delight in the tangible touchable fragrant joy of harvest, the solid physical truth of our hard work and time.
-We order our fall cover crop seeds, we check our feed bins, we enjoy watching our plants and animals grow, because this half-full/half-empty glass of farm life, yes, all of this - . . . this is what we do, this is who we are.
+Delight in the tangible touchable fragrant joy of harvest, the long mild summer evenings and the foggy cool mornings of early fall, sticky juice of a tree-ripe peach and the solid physical truth of our hard work and time.

+We order our fall cover crop seeds, we check our feed bins, we enjoy watching our plants and animals grow, because this half-full/half-empty glass of farm life with all its challenges, changes, and choices - yes, all of this! ... this is what we do, this is who we are ...